Keyboard shortcuts

 source = "https://github.com/chaseruskin/gates.git"

-Since this source ends with .git, it matches the pattern for the previously configured gitit protocol, so Orbit will use the gitit command and arguments to download the project.
+Since this URL ends with .git, it matches the pattern for the previously configured gitit protocol, so Orbit will use the command configured for the gitit protocol to download the project.